 Lab-created diamonds make up 5% of the total market for gem-quality diamonds.
 The other 95% are mined from the Earth, but recently, the rise in popularity of these lab-created diamonds has changed that statistic.

 There is a variety of different terms used to describe lab-grown diamonds.
-These terms include: synthetic, laboratory-grown, cultured and laser crystallized.
+These terms include: synthetic, laboratory-created, cultured and laser crystallized.
 The term synthetic is typically used to describe artificial gemstones and cultured is typically used to describe textures.

 Laser crystallized diamonds are a type of synthetic diamond that is created to look like natural diamonds.
 These types of diamonds are not commonly used in jewellery, but rather, used for industrial purposes.